A Christmas Carol: A Ghost Story of Christmas

 Is there anything else the audience should know?

-This is a theatrical adventure that includes rich, descriptive language, colorful characters and wonderfully dramatic encounters.
+This is a theatrical adventure that includes rich descriptive language, colorful characters and wonderfully dramatic encounters.
 It’s like a roller coaster ride with peaks, valleys, twists and turns.
 The real star is Dickens himself, and my hope is that the audience will have as much fun in experiencing the story as I do in presenting it.
-The prose and the characters are inhabited with such a lively spirit that, once heard, it will forever influence the way the story is perceived.
+The prose and the characters are inhabited with such a lively spirit that, once encountered, it will forever influence the way the story is perceived.
+You may enter the theater trying to wrap your mind around how the story “works” in this one-person format, but when you leave, you won’t be able to imagine it presented any other way.
 It’s a gift from Dickens himself, and I believe the best Christmas present a theatre lover could ask for.
+There truly is nothing else like it.

 What do I do if I have further questions?